 You'll find not one, not two, but three of Brooklyn's best hamburgers in Williamsburg, not to mention locavore success stories like Egg, and some of the best brunches Brooklyn can offer.
-Consult this gigantic list of Williamsburg's best restaurants, organized by category and read up on reviews.
+Consult lists of Williamsburg's best restaurants and read up on reviews.
 Be prepared to wait almost everywhere you go, however.
 Practically no restaurants in Williamsburg take reservations.

 How to Get to Williamsburg

 - The easiest way to get to Williamsburg from Manhattan is to take the L Train to Bedford Avenue and you'll find yourself in the thick of things.